-If you have Polycystic Ovarian Syndrome (PCOS), you’re probably no stranger to all the skin problems that come with the condition.
+If you have Polycystic Ovarian Syndrome (PCOS), you’re probably no stranger to dark armpits and to all the skin problems that come with the condition.
 Apart from cystic acne, hirsutism, and skin tags, PCOS can also cause dark skin patches.
 These dark, brown, velvety skin patches are medically known as Acanthosis Nigricans.
-These patches can occur almost anywhere on the body, though they are more commonly seen in skin folds.
+This skin discoloration due to PCOS can occur almost anywhere on the body, though they are more commonly seen in skin folds.
 While these PCOS skin patches may look unaesthetic, they rarely cause any symptoms beyond the skin.
 And they can be treated with the right PCOS treatment plan.

 How Does PCOS Cause Dark Skin Patches?